 6. Cauliflower Pot Roast

-Pot roast is a traditional dish served on Jewish holidays and this Cauliflower Pot Roast will have everyone celebrating.
+Pot roast is a traditional dish served on Jewish holidays and this Cauliflower Pot Roast from the Cruelty Free Family will have everyone celebrating.
 Roasted cauliflower is one of the most delicious foods on the planet, and the presentation in this recipe makes it fancy enough to serve at any occasion.
 The accompanying gravy is packed with lentils, cashews, and nutritional yeast — and plenty of flavor.

 7. Deep Dish Apple Torte With Walnut Crumble